-All organizations applying online through Grants.gov must register with SAM.
-Failure to register with SAM will prevent your organization from applying through Grants.gov.
+All applicants applying online through Grants.gov must register with SAM.
+Failure to register with SAM will prevent an applicant from completing the application in FEMA GO.
 SAM registration must be renewed annually.
 Organizations will be issued a UEI number with the completed SAM registration.

-For more detailed instructions for registering with SAM, refer to: https://www.grants.gov/web/grants/applicants/organization-registration/step-2-register-with-sam.html.
+For more detailed instructions for registering with SAM, refer to: https://apply07.grants.gov/help/html/help/Register/RegisterWithSAM.htm i.
+Additional Sam Reminders

-Note: As a new requirement per 2 C.F.R. § 25.200, applicants must also provide the applicant's immediate and highest-level owner, subsidiaries, and predecessors that have been awarded federal contracts or federal financial assistance within the last three years, if applicable.
+Note: Per 2 C.F.R. § 25.200, applicants must also provide the applicant's immediate and highest-level owner, subsidiaries, and predecessors that have been awarded federal contracts or federal financial assistance within the last three years, if applicable.